zepheijmans/zepheijmans/README.md

 - 🧐 Interested in full stack.
 - 🎓 Currently pursuing a degree in Software Development.
 - 🌱 Currently learning NestJS.
-- 💻 With 1 year Software Developer education and 2 years' development working experience.
-And 5 years' of self-taught experience.
+- 💻 With 1 year Software Developer education and 2 years development working experience.
+And 5 years of self-taught experience.

 ### Things I code with